,

 What is the impact of our science curriculum?

-1. Knowledge.
-At the start of a unit children are given an opportunity to show off their current understanding of the unit through practical investigation, for example using a whiteboard, whiteboard pen and playdoh to show how the Sun, Earth and Moon interact.
+At the start of a unit children are given an opportunity to show off their current understanding of the unit through a mind map task and key vocabulary sort, and in some cases, a practical investigation.
+For example, using a whiteboard, whiteboard pen and playdoh to show how the Sun, Earth and Moon interact.
 The investigations encompass all the areas of learning to be covered in that unit.
 These practical investigations are then revisited at the end of the unit to show progress in understanding and knowledge.

 What are the inspirations for our science curriculum?